John-Lin/ovs-cni/deployments/kubernetes/README.md

           RX bytes:9514803 (9.5 MB)  TX bytes:62806152 (62.8 MB)
 ```

-And we will use `192.168.0.108` as our Kubernetes node/minion IP address.
+And use `192.168.0.108` as our Kubernetes node/minion IP address.

 On host2
 ```